FAQs: How we are caring for you

 - Visitors and patients may leave the patient room during the visit.
 Both must be masked and maintain social distance from other patients, visitors and staff.

-- Practice hand hygiene and social distancing.
+- Visitors must practice hand hygiene and social distancing.

 - Visitors may not use the restrooms in the patient room.
 Visitors should use public restrooms.

-- These guidelines are in place to keep you, our patients and our staff safe.
 Please follow the guidance listed above and respect the instruction and guidance of unit or department staff.

 How many visitors are allowed?